-Sprint arcues that the Commission correctly interpreted the Act to require reciprocal compensation only if the competitive LEC incurs the cost of providing the function for which it seeks compensation.
+Sprint argues that we correctly interpreted the Act to require reciprocal compensation only if the competitive LEC incurs the cost of providing the function for which it seeks compensation.
 Sprint asserts that MFS has tried to maneuver around this point by arguing that Sprint had already agreed to pay a premium tandem switching rate in addition to the call termination charge.
 Sprint argues, however, that it had agreed to that premium rate only because it believed that the FCC Order and rules required it.
 Now that the FCC Order and rules have been stayed, Sprint has filed a Motion to Reject that portion of the Partial Interconnection Agreement.
-Sprint asserts that it agreed to reciprocal rates for tandem switching based on the rules in effect at the time, but that circumstances have changed.
-Sprint, therefore, argues that MFS should not rely on Sprint's prior agreement on tandem switching to buttress its argument.
+Sprint asserts that it agreed to reciprocal rates for tandem switching based on the rules in effect at the time, but that Sprint, therefore, argues that MFS circumstances have changed. should not rely on Sprint's prior agreement on tandem switching to buttress its argument.

-Staff believes that the Commission correctly interpreted Section 252(d)(2)(A)(i) of the Act to require reciprocal compensation only if MFS provides the equivalent facility to that provided by Sprint.
+We interpret Section 51.701 of the Act to require reciprocal compensation only if MFS provides the equivalent facility to that provided by Sprint.
 See Order at 5.
-The Commission examined the record presented and found that MFS does not perform a transport function.
-The Commission, therefore, found that MFS is not entitled to compensation for transport.
-Staff does not believe that the Commission is obliged to require reciprocal transport charges simply because the parties had agreed to reciprocal charges for other functions.
+In rendering our Order, we examined the record presented and found that MFS does not perform a transport function.
+We, therefore, found that MFS is not entitled to compensation for transport.
+We do not believe that we are obliged to require reciprocal transport charges simply because the parties had agreed to reciprocal charges for other functions.
 MFS has identified no other material point of fact or law which is pertinent to this issue.

 MFS has not identified any factual or legal basis for its Motion for Reconsideration.
 Its motion falls short of the standard set forth in Diamond Cab Co. v.
 King, 146 So.
 2d 889 (Fla.
 1962).
-Based on the foregoing, staff recommends that MFS' Motion for Reconsideration of Order No. FSC-96-1532-FOF-TP be denied.
+Based on the foregoing, MFS' Motion for Reconsideration of Order No. PSC-96-1532-FOF-TP is denied.